Specialty eye-wear: Work, driving and safety glasses

-While "one size fits all" might be true in some situations, it's rare that one pair of eyeglasses is adequate for all activities of a busy modern lifestyle.
+While "one size fits all" might be true in some situations, it's rare that one pair of glasses, (just like foot wear), is going to be adequate for all activities of a busy modern lifestyle.

 For a specific activity such as computer use, work, hobbies, sports or driving.